Trivivium/devops-2k20/CHOICES.md

 ### Evaluation
 The unit-tests are quick to run in the CI pipeline.
 However, the amount of code currently covered by the tests are limited to the primary functiona- lity.
+This is, however, not a reflection of the choice of strategy, but rather the available time we allocated to this part of the project.

+Some tests are without a doubt better than no tests, and we did catch some bad exceptions once in a while.
+Using the "happy-path" mentality strategy did catch the worst of errors however, meaning that it definitely added value to the project as a whole, however there is naturally always room for improvement.
+The focus did, however, mean that we tested wide, and meant that most features were covered.
+The unit-tests are quick to run in the CI pipeline.
+However, the amount of code currently covered by the tests are limited to the primary functiona- lity.

 ## Virtualization / Containerization: Docker & Docker-compose